-Quick, tasty and filling - pasta is perfect for midweek meals.
-We've got hundreds of delicious recipes to choose from.
+Quick, tasty and filling – pasta recipes are perfect for midweek meals.
+We've got hundreds to choose from, including pasta bakes, chicken pasta recipes, vegetarian and vegan options, and authentic Italian recipes for when you want to impress.

 Pasta can be fresh or dried, made of pure durum wheat, sometimes with egg, and flavoured with ingredients such as spinach, tomato, beetroot or squid ink.
 The shape of pasta used depends on the dish being cooked.
 There is pasta for soup, for serving with sauces, for baking and for stuffing.